FutureGatewayFramework/fgAPIServerDaemon/tests/README.md

 # Tests
-This section contains a suite of tests able to check the consistency of the FutureGateway APIServer code (fgAPIServer).
+This section contains a suite of tests able to check the consistency of the FutureGateway APIServerDaemon code.
 To properly execute tests, some environment variables and/or configuration file changes have to be done.<br/>
-Configurations are normally taken from file: `fgapiserver.conf`, however, its parameters can be overridden, using environment variables.
+Configurations are normally taken from file: `fgapiserverdaemon.conf`, however, its parameters can be overridden, using environment variables.
 The name of these variables have to match the configuration file parameter name, all in upper case.
 The following instructions explain how to configure the different tests.

 ##### PYTHONPATH